New York City Schools with Interactive Media Design Programs

 - Parsons The New School for Design in Greenwich Village, also located in downtown Manhattan, has been in existence for over 100 years.
 Its five schools offer more than two dozen interdisciplinary and professional training programs at the undergraduate and graduate levels, including two Bachelor of Fine Arts programs that include training in interactive media design.

 - In 2012, the Pratt Institute earned international recognition for its undergraduate and graduate programs in the liberal arts and sciences, art, design and information studies.
-At its downtown Manhattan campus, students can earn an associate degree in digital design and interactive media; a bachelor's degree program in digital arts is available at the Brooklyn campus, about six miles from downtown Manhattan.
+At its downtown Manhattan campus, students can earn an associate degree in digital design and interactive media; a bachelor's degree program in digital arts is available at the Brooklyn campus, about four miles from downtown Manhattan.

 Find schools that offer these popular programs